Tutorial and First-Year Experience (FYE)

 What Resources Do I Use to Choose Courses?

-Your faculty adviser is your primary resource as you make decisions about your comprehensive academic plan.
+Your faculty adviser (your Tutorial professor) is your primary resource as you make decisions about your comprehensive academic plan.
 Prior to meeting with your adviser, consult these five essential online resources:

 - Departmental Advising & Registration Suggestions describes each academic subject in alphabetical order by department, and gives suggestions for courses to take, in which order, with an eye towards leaving open the possibility of majoring in that discipline.